 Millennium ART creates innovative programs, interactive exhibitions, conceptual installations, and communications initiatives that focus on illuminating the ways we can reshape the future of human ecology on our planet.
 Our current projects explore the themes of education, science, culture, sustainable development, and peace.

-For the upcoming Klimafestivalen (Climate Festival) organized by the Norsk Klimanettverk (Norwegian Climate Network) we will transform the iconic Oslo Opera House, designed by Snøhetta, into a storytelling platform with a visual narrative designed to generate action on climate change issues and solutions, locally and globally, featuring dramatic icescapes, arctic biodiversity, and scientific data visualizations.
+In collaboration with the Klimafestivalen (Climate Festival) organized by the Norsk Klimanettverk (Norwegian Climate Network) we will transform the iconic Oslo Opera House, designed by Snøhetta, into a storytelling platform with a visual narrative designed to generate action on climate change issues and solutions, locally and globally, featuring dramatic icescapes, arctic biodiversity, and scientific data visualizations.
 This project is part of the Mosaic of Change initiative with UNESCO.

 The UNESCO Peace Pavilion is a custom designed mobile exhibition environment providing a seamless immersive experience inside and out.
 With innovative technology-enabled media architecture imbued with data-driven audiovisuals and an evocative curatorial experience.
 The Mosaic of Change visual storytelling platform comes to life through a labyrinth of digital display technologies featuring diversified content, messaging, and music that appeals to regional audiences while encouraging intercultural dialogue globally.